aosama16/Boards-Listing-tool/readme.md

 	1. Indented JSON CLI output

 - Stretch goal, create a web service which will serve this JSON data over HTTP
+	1. Use htmx to handle POST request to process a directory
+	2. Use "html/template" to handle html rendering
+	3. A directory path must available to the local server, and any relative path is relative to the current working directory
+	4. Display results in a table format
+		- Optional arguments `core` and `has_wifi` display `N/A` if not available
+		- Additional properties are displayed as is in the "Additional Info" column
+	5. Errors are displayed instead of the table result
+	6. Logging is always enabled, and is written to the terminal

 - Testing
 	1. Cross Platform tests (Github actions)